IgnasiLucas/Brachionus/README.md

 ---------------------------------------------------------------------------------------------------

+# 2020-07-03
+To further test the hypothesis that the unpredictable regime makes gene exxpression noiser, or more unpredictable among eggs and therefore also among samples, I use here DESeq2 to estimate dispersions separately in the two regimes, like I did with edgeR in 2020-01-28 and with similar results.
+In addition, I use a distance-based homogeneity test of multivariate dispersion to determine if samples from one regime are closer among them than samples in the other regime, in the multidimensional space of gene expression profile.
+I use Poisson distances from the PoiClaClu package by Daniela Witten.
+The difference is not significant.

 # 2020-07-01
 Started, but not finished, interpreting the results of the enrichment analysis when genes are ordered by *t* statistic (2020-06-30).
 I decided to go with the original